MaastrichtU-IDS/MIRACLE/README.md

     Annotations can be exported with the db-out command.

     ```bash
-    prodigy db-out [dataset] > [dataset.jsonl]
     prodigy db-out ner_indications > ner_indications_annotations.jsonl
     ```

     Annotations can be imported with the db-in command.

     ```bash
-    prodigy db-in [dataset] [dataset.jsonl]
     prodigy db-in ner_indications ner_indications_annotations.jsonl
     ```

-    To review annotations and resolve conflicts.
+    For multiple user session, there could be conflicts and they need to be resolved before the model training.

+    Review recipe enables to create a new dataset "ner_indications_review" by resolving conflicts in "ner_indications" dataset.

     ```bash
-    prodigy review [reviewed-dataset-name] [dataset] --label [labels-file-path]
     prodigy review ner_indications_review ner_indications --label ./labels.txt
     ```

     To delete a dataset

     ```bash
-    prodigy drop [dataset]
+    prodigy drop unused_dataset
     ```

 3. Model training

     To train the model with the set of annotations, you provide the training dataset and an output directory for the model.

+    The model is saved as model-best and model-last in the given output directory. model-best indicates the best version and the model-last indicates the last version of model during the training iterations.

     ```bash
-    prodigy train [output-model-dir] --ner [training-dataset]
-    prodigy train ./data/ner_indications_model --ner ner_indications
+    prodigy train ./data/ner_indications_model --ner ner_indications --label-stats
     ```

 4. Correcting the model’s suggestions and retraining

-    To make adjustments on the model's annotations (exlude the already annotated samples)
+    To make adjustments on the model's annotations (exlude the already annotated samples from "ner_indication" dataset)

     ```bash
-    prodigy ner.correct [corrected-dataset] [model] [source] --label [labels-file-path] --exclude [previos-dataset]
     prodigy ner.correct ner_indications_correct ./data/ner_indications_model/model-best ./data/indications.jsonl --label ./labels.txt --exclude ner_indications
     ```

-    After correcting the model's suggestion, train again with the two dataset and depending on the model's performance continue with correction and training
+    After correcting the model's suggestion, re-train the last-model and depending on the model's performance continue with correction and training.

     ```bash
-    prodigy train ./data/ner_indications_model --ner ner_indications_correct,ner_indications
+    prodigy train ./data/ner_indications_model/model-last --ner ner_indications_correct --label-stats
     ```

     Checkout the [prodigy-recipes](https://github.com/explosion/prodigy-recipes) repository for more ways to use prodigy